cse110-sp24-group30/cse110-sp24-group30/specs/adrs/053124-Formatting.md

   - automated consistent formatting
   - easier to maintain
   - can still code review simultaneously
+  - some team members already had experience with using it

 - **Cons**:
   - may take some time to install